alixlahuec/syntaxr/README.md

 An R package for generating bulk SPSS syntax from the R environment.

 ## Description
 This package was designed for bulk transformation of variables, and is especially suited for large databases.
 **syntaxr** provides enhanced flexibility for manipulating variables outside of SPSS.

 ## Currently includes
 **syntaxr (v.
 0.1.0)** currently provides functions for the following SPSS commands :
-- RENAME VARIABLES
+- RENAME VARIABLES.
+- COMPUTE (MAX()).
-- COMPUTE (MAX())
+- COMPUTE (CONCAT()). (with STRING creation)